MAKEUP PRODUCTS (NON-PERMANENT)

 10881

-Chemicals associated with cancer are found in food and many other everyday items.
-But, no kind of consumer items is accountable to less government direction than cosmetics and other personal care products, including Eyeshadow.
-Though most of the chemicals in cosmetics and personal care products almost certainly pose little risk, subjection to some has been associated with critical health concerns, such as cancer.
+Contaminants and chemicals linked to cancer can be found in food and many other commonly used goods.
+However, no area of consumer goods is susceptible to less government direction than cosmetics and other personal care products, including Eyeshadow.
+Although most of the contaminants and chemicals in cosmetics and personal care products likely present very little risk, exposure to a few is linked to significant health concerns, such as cancer.